 He has been a runner-up in the voting five times, too, all of which came behind Ronaldo.
 Other than the pair of 21st century icons, no one else has won the award more than thrice.

 Messi Next Club Odds

 While it won’t carry a record-breaking fee, any Lionel Messi move this summer will immediately become one of the biggest La Liga transfers.

-The majority of Messi next club odds point in one direction: staying at Barcelona.
+The majority of Messi next club odds point in one direction: Paris Saint-Germain.

 Beyond that, though, things open up significantly with clubs like Inter, Chelsea, Liverpool and Juventus all sitting at much longer prices in Lionel Messi next club betting.

 Much has changed at Barcelona since last summer.
 While issues remain, Messi’s future is less of an uncertainty.
 As of July 7th, rumours about a potential Messi transfer are hard to find.
 Barcelona appear to be prioritising his new contract.

 His future will be on his terms.
 He’s earned the right to choose where he plays, but for now at least, it seems like he’s happy enough to remain at Barcelona, particularly with the club investing in elite talents around him like Memphis Depay and Sergio Aguero.